Empty pale yellow rectangle with rounded corners and a thin purple border.

 For a detailed country-by-country cost breakdown, see our 2026 LATAM hiring cost guide.

-There are four main paths to hiring LATAM developers.
+There are four main paths to hiring LATAM developers: local entity, international contractors, EOR and a global hiring platform.
 Which one fits depends on your hiring volume, timeline, and how much internal capacity you have for compliance.

 Setting up a local entity makes sense if you're planning to hire 10 or more people in one country long-term.
 The setup takes months and carries real administrative overhead, but it gives you the most control over employment terms.